 Transport in the Algarve

-The most practical way to get around the Algarve is probably by car.
-However, the region also has a very good rail system.
+The most practical way to get around the Algarve is probably by car, but public transport is not out of the question.
+In fact, the region has a very good rail system.
 You should be able to get from one place to another relatively easily.
 Bus routes are also widely spread out across the region to get from A to B.

 When it comes to traveling to the Algarve by plane, Faro airport is in the center.
 This is very handy if you are living in the central Algarve.
 Nonetheless, the Algarve is not so big and you can easily get around the region in a relatively short amount of time.
 With good transport links in Faro, you should not have too many difficulties.